 At any time the member can revoke access to your application through this interface, though they cannot at present change the set of details that they have elected to share.
 The API returns status and error codes that allow your application to detect this condition.

-- The member revokes access to your application
+- The member hasn't revoked access to your application since they last signed in

-- The set of details you wish miiCard members to share
+- The set of details you configured that miiCard members should be asked to share